ACM-Summer-Of-Code-2024/Artificial-Intelligence/README.md

 2. In the "Coursera Introduction to data science in python" folder, 4 of the assignments of the Introduction to data science in python course from the Coursera website have been placed for you.
 Doing these projects does not require a lot of time, but it prepares you for the main tasks.
 Do all of them.
 (30 Points)
 3. Complete the second week assignment titled Week2.ipynb.
 A part of this assignment, which is beyond what is learned in class, is included in the form of bonus.
 (60 Points)
 4. Bonus: Do Week2-Bonus.ipynb instructions.
 (50 Points)

+Put everything you do in a folder called Week2.